tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/子账号访问存储桶列表_intl_en.md

 - **Adding an access path**: this method applies to scenarios where a sub-account has permissions to operate on objects but no permissions to access a bucket list.
 The access path can be a **Bucket** or a **Path under the bucket**.
 Please make sure the added path is authorized.
 - **Adding a preset policy**: you can add a preset policy QcloudCOSGetServiceAccess with your root account for a sub-account to access a bucket list.
 This method also allows you to check the statistics overview in the console.

->This feature is applicable to scenarios where a sub-account accesses a bucket list using the console.
+>This feature applies to scenarios where a sub-account accesses a bucket list using the console.